Medical expert of the article

 Obesity in children has the following diagnostic criteria:

-- signs of excessive development of subcutaneous fat, a certain pattern of fat distribution;
+- signs of excessive development of subcutaneous fat tissue, a certain pattern of fat distribution;

 - signs of trophic skin disorders;

-- symptoms of cardiovascular damage, digestion (GERD, steatohepatitis), respiratory organs (sleep apnea), musculoskeletal system;
+- symptoms of damage to the cardiovascular system, digestion (GERD, steatohepatitis), respiratory organs (sleep apnea), musculoskeletal system;

-- symptoms of impaired sexual development: signs of false gynecomastia and hypogenitalism in boys;
+- symptoms of sexual development disorders: signs of false gynecomastia and hypogenitalism in boys;

 - manifestations of psychopathic, neurotic and vegetative disorders.

-The results of a general analysis of blood and urine have no specific changes.
-Biochemical blood test reveals:
+The results of the general blood and urine tests do not show any specific changes.
+The biochemical blood test reveals:

-- increased cholesterol, triglycerides, low-density lipoproteins, free fatty acids;
+- increased levels of cholesterol, triglycerides, low-density lipoproteins, free fatty acids;

 - acidosis;